-The Severe Asthma Program, part of the Partners Asthma Center offers state-of-the-art diagnostic and therapeutic options that enable patients with severe asthma to achieve improved respiratory health.
-Located at Brigham and Women’s Hospital, the Severe Asthma Program provides a multidisciplinary approach to the care of patients whose asthma has been difficult to manage with conventional therapies.
+Our Severe Asthma Program, part of the Partners Asthma Center, offers state-of-the-art diagnostic and therapeutic options.
+Located at Brigham and Women’s Hospital (with satellite offices at Brigham and Women’s Faulkner Hospital and the Ambulatory Care Center at 850 Boylston Street in Chestnut Hill), the Severe Asthma Program provides an integrated approach to the care of patients whose asthma has been difficult to manage with standard therapies.

 Our innovative program brings together a multidisciplinary team that includes:

 Otolaryngologists (ear, nose and throat (ENT) specialists including Voice Program physicians) and speech therapists